What’s Going On?

 Project Overview

 When rural roads and slopes erode, tons of fine sediment are carried into rivers and creeks.
-This sediment smothers salmon spawning grounds, degrades habitat for frogs and turtles, and reduces water quality for people and wildlife alike.
+Sediment degrades spawning habitats for salmon and amphibians, and reduces water quality for people and wildlife alike.

 By teaming up with cultivators, restoration experts, and community partners, we’re fixing the root causes of sediment pollution.
-From stabilizing slopes and re-vegetating bare soil, to upgrading culverts and reconnecting streams, our goal is to keep soil where it belongs—on the land—and restore clean, cold water flows for fish, farms, and rural communities.
+From stabilizing slopes and re-vegetating bare soil, to upgrading culverts and hydrologically disconnecting roads, our goal is to keep soil where it belongs—on the land—and restore clean, cold water flows for fish, farms, and rural communities.

 Why It Matters

-Sediment is the #1 pollutant in Northern California rivers.
+Sediment is the #1 pollutant in Northern California rivers and rural roads are the main contributor of unnatural sediment to streams.
 Keeping it out of streams means healthier ecosystems, safer communities, and more resilient farms.

-Clean water & habitat – Less fine sediment means healthier spawning gravels and rearing habitat for salmon, frogs, turtles, and other wildlife.
+Clean water & habitat – Less fine sediment means healthier spawning gravels and rearing habitat for fish and amphibians.

 Community safety – Better drainage and erosion control reduce road failures, improve emergency access, and lower maintenance costs.